mathurinm/mathurinm.github.io/_posts/2024-09-04-presentation_advice.md

 - Citations in slide are tricky: if the format is [ABC24] or [1] then they provide no info to the audience; I strongly recommend "Author et al (2024)", and to put them in smaller font when they are not critical.
 - Beware of colors in graphs, many projectors are old and render them incorrectly.

+*Thanks to Quentin Bertrand for his input on this post!*